AndreyKonovalenko/examinator/README.md

 ```

 Before run you need setup environment variables in .env
-.env file shoud be maulay created in the root folder.
+.env file should be manually created in the root folder.

 ```
 NODE_ENV = development